jtb324/IBDCluster/docs/source/examples/examples_command_format.rst

 .. note::

-    If you installed DRIVE from github then you can replace the 'drive' portion with "python /path_to_drive.py".
+    If you installed DRIVE from github then you can replace the 'drive' portion with "python /path_to_drive.py" or you can add drive to your path.
 The rest of the command will be the same.

 Explanation of command:
 -----------------------